Information is accurate as of December 31, 2020

 We May Amend This Agreement

 Subject to applicable law, we can amend the terms of this Agreement by changing terms, adding new terms, or deleting terms from this Agreement at any time.
 We will give you notice of an amendment as required by applicable law.
 As permitted by applicable law, any amendment of this Agreement will become effective at the time stated in our notice.
 Unless we state otherwise, the amended terms will apply to all outstanding balances on your Account as well as to new transactions to the extent permitted by applicable law.

 Collecting And Sharing; Credit Reporting; Inaccurate Information

-You agree that we may request consumer credit reports from one or more credit reporting agencies in connection with your application and the administration of your Account.
-You also authorize us to exchange credit information concerning you or your Account with (and answer questions and requests from) others, such as merchants, other lenders and credit reporting agencies.
+You agree that we may request consumer credit reports from one or more credit reporting agencies (e.g., credit bureaus) at any time and to use these reports for any reason, including to administer and review your Account, to consider you for offers of other products and services, and to collect your Account.
+You also authorize us to exchange credit information concerning you or your Account with (and answer questions and requests from) others, such as merchants, other creditors and credit reporting agencies.
 From time to time we may request employment and income data from third parties for the ongoing administration of your Account.
-You are hereby notified that a negative credit report may be submitted to one or more credit reporting agencies if you fail to fulfill the terms of your credit obligations.
-Late payments, missed payments, or other things you do may be reflected on your credit report.
+We may report information about your Account to credit bureaus.
+Late payments, missed payments, or other defaults on your Account may be reflected on your credit report.
 If you believe that we have information about you that is inaccurate or that we have reported or may report to a credit reporting agency information about you that is inaccurate, please notify us of the specific information that you believe is inaccurate by writing to us at Ollo Card Services, PO Box 9222, Old Bethpage, NY 11804.
 Please include your name, address, home phone number, and account number and explain what you believe is incomplete or inaccurate.